-- Proof of vaccination is only valid if it proves full vaccination: - Two weeks after the second shot for two-shot vaccines (Pfizer, Moderna, AstraZeneca); - Four weeks after the shot for one-shot vaccines (Johnson & Johnson); - Two weeks after the shot for vaccines administered to people who have already had COVID-19 (only one dose is necessary). - Only vaccines authorized by the European Medicines Agency (EMA) will be accepted, i.e. Pfizer (Comirnaty), Moderna, AstraZeneca (Vaxzevria) and Johnson & Johnson (Janssen). - All travellers except vaccinated travellers arriving from a green country) must present a sworn declaration, stating that - they have no symptoms of COVID-19 infection; - to their knowledge, they have not been in contact with a confirmed case of COVID-19 in the 14 days prior to their journey; - (if they are aged 11 years or older) they agree to submit to a virological RT-PCR test for SARS-CoV-2 upon arrival in France; - (where applicable) they pledge to self-isolate for seven days; - (for non-vaccinated travellers arriving from a red country) they are aware that they will have to quarantine for 10 days upon arrival in France.

-- Travellers arriving from red countries and unvaccinated travellers arriving from orange countries must present (before boarding and at border control) a certificate of international travel for Metropolitan France. - Travellers required to self-isolate or quarantine must provide proof of location of self-isolation and, where appropriate, access details for inspectors to carry out checks.
+- Unvaccinated travellers arriving from Spain, Portugal, Cyprus, the Netherlands and Greece must present upon boarding a negative PCR or antigenic test taken less than 24 hours before departure. - Entry is permitted from third countries as follows: - Effective 18 July 2021, fully vaccinated travellers are no longer subject to travel restrictions into France regardless of their country of departure.
+Travel to countries on the red list is still strongly discouraged, but not banned. - Unvaccinated travellers from the UK a negative COVID-19 PCR or rapid antigen test taken less than 24 hours prior to departure. - Unvaccinated travellers from green countries must present proof of a negative PCR or antigen test taken within the last 72 hours. - Unvaccinated travellers arriving from the Spain and Portugal will only be allowed to enter France for essential purposes and will be required to present proof of a negative PCR or antigen test within the last 24 hours. - Unvaccinated travellers arriving from orange countries must present proof of a compelling purpose of entry, a negative PCR test taken in the last 72 hours, or a negative antigen test taken in the last 48 hours, undergo an antigen test on arrival and a 7-day self-isolation. - All travellers arriving from red countries, whether vaccinated or not, must have a compelling purpose of entry, present test results of a PCR or antigen test taken within the last 48 hours, as well as undergo random antigen testing upon arrival.
+Vaccinated travellers from red countries, however, must selfisolate for 7 days, while unvaccinated travellers are subject to mandatory 10day government quarantine. - Required documents: - Proof of vaccination is only valid if it proves full vaccination: - Two weeks after the second shot for two-shot vaccines (Pfizer, Moderna, AstraZeneca); - Four weeks after the shot for one-shot vaccines (Johnson & Johnson); - Two weeks after the shot for vaccines administered to people who have already had COVID-19 (only one dose is necessary). - Only vaccines authorized by the European Medicines Agency (EMA) will be accepted, i.e. Pfizer (Comirnaty), Moderna, AstraZeneca (Vaxzevria) and Johnson & Johnson (Janssen). - All unvaccinated travellers must present a sworn declaration, stating that - they have no symptoms of COVID-19 infection; - to their knowledge, they have not been in contact with a confirmed case of COVID-19 in the 14 days prior to their journey; - (if they are aged 11 years or older) they agree to submit to a virological RT-PCR test for SARS-CoV-2 upon arrival in France; - (where applicable) they pledge to self-isolate for seven days; - (for non-vaccinated travellers arriving from a red country) they are aware that they will have to quarantine for 10 days upon arrival in France. - Travellers arriving from red countries and unvaccinated travellers arriving from orange countries must present (before boarding and at border control) a certificate of international travel for Metropolitan France. - Travellers required to self-isolate or quarantine must provide proof of location of self-isolation and, where appropriate, access details for inspectors to carry out checks.

-Online applications are now available for renewal of receipts (récépissés) for residence permit application which expired before 16 March or will expire after 15

-June.
-Récépissés which expire between 16 March and 15 June are automatically extended for 6 months from the expiry date.

-- All in-country authorities are open. - Online submission is available for certain residence permit applications. (
+- Online applications are now available for renewal of receipts (récépissés) for residence permit application which expired before 16 March or will expire after 15 June.
+Récépissés which expire between 16 March and 15 June are automatically extended for 6 months from the expiry date. - All in-country authorities are open. - Online submission is available for certain residence permit applications. (